intershop/intershop-pwa/docs/guides/migrations.md

 We introduced a build variable `SSR` that is now used for all checks if the application is running in SSR or Browser context.
 We no longer use the verbose way of injecting the `PLATFORM_ID` and check it with the methods `isPlatformBrowser` or `isPlatformServer`.
 This way still works but it is discouraged by a new ESLint rule that suggests using the new `SSR` variable instead.
-So running `npm run lint` will help with finding custom code that still relies on the platform checks.
+So running `npm run lint` will help finding custom code that still relies on the platform checks.

-To support e.g. special characters in email addresses with newer versions of ICM (7.10.38.x), like `+`, double encoding of resource ids in the REST API calls is necessary.
+To support, e.g., special characters in e-mail addresses with newer versions of ICM (7.10.38.x), like `+`, double encoding of resource ids in the REST API calls is necessary.
 With the method `encodeResourceID` we provide a central place that implements the fitting resource encoding.
 In the PWA this was applied to all user logins in REST API calls.
 For project customizations the usage of the native `encodeURIComponent` functionality should be replaced with `encodeResourceID` for user logins in REST calls as well.